28

 SIZE: 7½” x 7½”.

-YARN REQUIRED: #4 / Medium / Worsted / Aran weight, cotton yarn, e.g., Dishie from Knit Picks.
-You’ll need two balls of Dishie yarn (or similar).
+YARN WEIGHT: #4 / Medium / Worsted / Aran weight, cotton yarn, e.g., Dishie from Knit Picks.

 SPECIAL STITCHES/TECHNIQUES USED: Back Loop Only Single Crochet.